ismaildawoodjee/GreatEx/README.md

 Once the Airflow Worker and Webserver are in a healthy state, you can go to `localhost:8080` in the webbrowser to log into the Airflow UI and run the data pipeline.

+After you are finished with exploring the pipeline, tear down the infrastructure (stopping containers, removing images and volumes):

+    docker-compose down --rmi --volumes all

 ## About the `docker-compose` File

 The original `docker-compose` file for setting up Airflow containers was obtained from